A jury finds disbarred lawyer Alex Murdaugh guilty in the deaths of his wife and son

 He faces a sentence of 30 years to life in prison for each murder conviction.
 Prosecutors did not seek the death penalty.

+"Justice was done today," prosecutor Creighton Waters said after the verdict.
+"It doesn't matter who your family is.
+It doesn't matter how much money you have or people think you have.
+It doesn't matter what you think how prominent you are.
+If you do wrong, if you break the law, if you murder, then justice will be done in South Carolina."

-Judge Clifton Newman said the evidence of guilt in the case against Murdaugh is "overwhelming" and denied a request from the defense to declare a mistrial.
+Judge Clifton Newman described the evidence of guilt in the case against Murdaugh as "overwhelming" and denied a request from the defense to declare a mistrial.

 The judge's comments concluded the six-week trial, which captivated South Carolina — and the nation.
 Media coverage included live broadcasts of the trial itself, true crime podcasts and a docuseries on Netflix.